Back to blog

 Email only: Instantly or Smartlead.
 Both excel at email-specific deliverability.
 Review our cold email deliverability guide before launching.

 Email plus LinkedIn: GTM Bud, Reply.io, or Lemlist.
-Coordinated multichannel outreach consistently outperforms single-channel by 25-40% according to Gartner’s 2025 B2B buying report.
-Our multichannel outreach strategy explains how to coordinate both channels.
+Coordinated multichannel outreach consistently beats single-channel in our own campaigns, since a prospect who ignores an email will often reply to a well-timed LinkedIn touch.
+Our multichannel outreach strategy explains how to coordinate both.

 Full multichannel (email, LinkedIn, phone): Reply.io or Apollo.
 See our best LinkedIn automation tools in 2026 for the LinkedIn component.